tulior/resume/README.md

 * **Bachelor of Engineering – Computer Engineering** | Uniderp (2013)
 * **Oracle Certified Professional: Java SE 11 Developer** | (2021)
 * **English:** EF SET C2 Proficient (79/100)

----

-*Currently learning cloud architecture (working toward GCP certification).
-I like GCP better than AWS/Azure for the simplicity and data/AI focus.
-I think it will dominate the field in a few years.*